Sharing my tips on how to grow Amaryllis indoor and what to do with the bulbs after they have finished blooming.

-- Rotate your pot or vase regularly so that the plant receive equal light and will be less likely to lean.
+Rotate your pot or vase regularly so that the plant receives equal light and will be less likely to lean.

 🌹🌹If you are looking for a lovely gift idea, amaryllis bulbs are always welcome.
 Go ahead and start one in soil, pebbles or over water in the tall vase and gift it already growing!
 You might also print out some instructions to give the recipient.🌹🌹

 What To Do With Your Amaryllis Bulb After It Has Bloomed:

 Many folks find it too difficult to regrow an amaryllis bulb, so merely discard them after they have bloomed.

 I have had both success and failure with regrowing them, so here is what has worked for me.